Skip Navigation and Go To Content

 Diabetes risk nested cohort

-This is a cohort of more than 300 CCHC participants who has been diagnosed with type 2 diabetes.
-These participates were seen between 2008 and 2013 at 3-4 month intervals for data and specimen archiving.
+This is a cohort of more than 300 CCHC participants who have been diagnosed with type 2 diabetes.
+They were seen between 2008 and 2013 at 3-4 month intervals for data and specimen archiving.
 Most remain in the cohort for regular follow-up visits.

 Cardiovascular studies

 Several studies have been conducted or are underway using cardiovascular imaging at regular intervals (EKG, carotid intimal thickness, flow mediated dilatation, echocardiograms, and ankle-brachial indices to assess peripheral artery disease).
-These studies in this low-income Mexican-American population are in collaboration with the UTHealth McGovern Medical School in Houston and the San Antonio Health Science Center.
+Studies in this low-income Hispanic population are conducted in collaboration with UTHealth Houston McGovern Medical School and UT Health San Antonio.

 Studies of liver disease and liver cancer